Harry Craft: Houston Colt .45s

 Craft managed the Colt .45s from 1962 to 1964, before his replacement by Lum Harris in the closing days of the 1964 season.
-His first team, the 1962 Colt .45s, finished eighth in the ten-team league, but six full games ahead of the ninth-place Cubs, then in their 87th year in the NL.
+In his first season, the Colt .45s finished in eighth place in the ten-team league with a 64–96–2 record, but six full games ahead of the ninth-place Cubs, then in their 87th year in the NL.
 But in 1963 and 1964, the Colt .45s fell into ninth place, ahead of only their expansion brethren, the New York Mets.

-Craft ended 191–280 with the Colt .45s, never having managed an above .500 team in all or parts of seven seasons as a big league manager.
+Craft ended 191–280 with the Colt .45s, never having managed an above .500 team in all or parts of seven seasons as a major league manager.
 He remained in the game, however, as a scout and farm system official for the Baltimore Orioles, San Francisco Giants and the Yankees, retiring in 1991.

 Craft ended his managing career with a 360–485 record in 849 games, a .426 winning percentage.
 His best finish was seventh place.
 The authors of one baseball book had this to say about Craft's career, perhaps unfairly given what little he had to work with on those clubs: "Of course, if you are really lousy at what you do, there's always a chance you can work your way into management, that being the American Way...
 Harry Craft managed three teams in a seven year span...
 They finished 7th, 7th, 7th, 7th, 8th, 9th and 9th.
 Do I detect a trend in there somewhere?"